Understanding Post Depth and Footing Size for Strong Fences

 Deeper, larger footings on gate posts

-Adjustable hinges and solid latches so the gate swings smooth and stays true
+Adjustable hinges and solid latches ensure the gate swings smooth and stays true

 Noticeable lean after wind or heavy rain